-FHEQ level: L evel Five Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies Education Studies By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Lectures and seminars will be used to introduce and teach certain components A1 A2 A4 A6 LO1 Lo2 Lo3 Lo4 Lo5
+FHEQ level: L evel Five Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules knowledge / understanding: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies Education Studies A 1 LO1 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Lectures and seminars will be used to introduce and teach certain components A2 A4 A6 Lo2 Lo3 Lo4 Lo5

 The ability to critically explore and examine cultural and historical features surrounding children and childhood.
 Demonstrate knowledge of, and ability to plan, for the assessment, evaluation and the creation and support of improved learning opportunities for young children.
 Demonstrate the ability to recognise and challenge inequalities, and to embrace an anti-bias curriculum.
 Reflect upon the ethics, both of research and practice with children and families.
 Generate and explore hypotheses and research questions relating to young children. of all modules.
 Subject specific of the programme will require reference to peer reviewed journals together with lectures and seminars delivered by subject specialist teams.
 Tutorial support will be delivered, with a focus on pastoral and study support.
 Specific workshops for research of literature and critically reviewing that literature are run by the dedicated HE Learning Resources team.
-Opportunities for practical work and engagement with outside agencies Secondary/Supplementar y: Further opportunities for, work based learning and trips and events.
-Literature review and research Evaluation of literature Research proposal Essays Presentation on planned activity Annotated response to professional specification Research proposal NORD2123 NORD2124 NORD2130 NORD2129 NORD2129 NORD2125 NORD2123 NORD2124 NORD2124 NORD2124 --- --- -- -- --
+Opportunities for practical work and engagement with outside agencies Lo6 Literature review and research Evaluation of literature Research proposal Essays Presentation on planned activity Annotated response to professional specification Research proposal NORD2123 NORD2124 NORD2130 NORD2129 NORD2129 NORD2125 NORD2123 NORD2124 NORD2124 NORD2124 NORD2123 τισσεαιστι μισμυσαι work based learning and trips and events.

-An explanation for embedding Knowledge and Understanding through Teaching & Learning and Assessment at this level of the programme:
+An explanation for embedding knowledge and understanding through Teaching & Learning and Assessment at this level of the programme: